The Nightingale (Hannah novel): Synopsis

 Isabelle, the younger and more impetuous sister, decides to take an active role in resisting the occupation.
 After being expelled from finishing school, she travels from Paris to Carriveau on foot, meeting a young rebel named Gaëtan Dubois along the way.
 In Carriveau, she joins the French Resistance and is initially tasked with distributing anti-Nazi propaganda.

-After moving to a cell in Paris, she develops a plan to help downed Allied airmen escape to the British embassy in neutral Spain, where they can be repatriated.
+After moving to a cell in Paris, she develops a plan to help downed Allied airmen escape to the British embassy in neutral Spain, from where they can be repatriated.
 She is successful, and with support from other Resistance operators (including her father, with whom she begins to rebuild a relationship) and the British MI9, this becomes her primary task throughout the war.

 She earns the code name "Nightingale", and is actively hunted by the Nazis.
-She is eventually captured, and after her father falsely confesses to being the Nightingale to save her, she is sent to a concentration camp in Germany.
+She is eventually captured.
+Although her father falsely confesses to being the Nightingale to save her, she is sent to a concentration camp in Germany.
 She undergoes hellish conditions at the camp but survives long enough to see the end of the war.
 She makes her way to Vianne, and they reconcile.
-She reunites with Gaëtan once more before dying from the typhus and pneumonia she has contracted as a result of her mistreatment.
+She reunites with Gaëtan briefly before dying from typhus and pneumonia, which she contracted at the camp.

-The book concludes with the elderly narrator, revealed to be Vianne, receiving an invitation to an event in Paris to remember her sister, "The Nightingale".
-She travels with her son Julien, who is unaware of his family's activities during the war and his true parentage.
+The elderly narrator is revealed to be Vianne, who receives an invitation to an event in Paris to honor her sister, "The Nightingale".
+She travels with her son Julien, who has never been told about his family's activities during the war or his true father.
 After the event, Vianne reunites with Ari, and she comes to peace with her memories of the war.